openiddict/openiddict-documentation/guides/getting-started/integrating-with-a-remote-server-instance.md

 ![Identity UI showing GitHub as a supported external provider](integrating-with-a-remote-server-instance/identity-ui.png)

+> [!TIP]
+> For more information on the well-known services supported out-of-the-box by the OpenIddict client, read [Web providers](/integrations/web-providers.md).

 ## Implement an interactive OAuth 2.0/OpenID Connect client in a desktop application:

 **To implement an interactive OAuth 2.0/OpenID Connect client in a desktop application, the simplest option is to clone